lizbethp/516X-Digital_Acre/README.md

 There are three main challenges that I faced when analyzing the data.
 First, joining the data is a time-consuming process that has to be made every time I fix a mistake in the original data or more yield data was updated into the SQL database.
 Second, there is a lot of spatial variability that needs to be accounted for.
 Lastly, it is hard to view the effect of one factor at a time.

-For this project, I dedicated my time to creating a pipeline that will update new data, normalize it and create visuals to guide further analysis.
+For this project, I dedicated my time to creating a pipeline that will update new data, spatially normalize it and create visuals to guide further analysis.
 Below is a diagram that summarizes the steps of this pipeline.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/86243647/144943104-c56ffc62-86b0-4206-b947-431fa0ca4146.PNG">